 Building Better Citizens: An Innovative Curriculum Contest

-To help support teachers’ use of the citizenship test in their classroom, ahead of the 250th anniversary of the Declaration of Independence, the Institute is conducting a special lesson plan contest for elementary and secondary teachers.
+To help support teachers’ use of the citizenship test in their classroom, ahead of the 250th anniversary of the Declaration of Independence, the Institute conducted a special lesson plan contest for elementary and secondary school teachers.

 Image: John Trumbull, The Declaration of Independence, 1786–1820 (Yale University Art Gallery)